Facebook Twitter Instagram

 excel-text-import-wizard-3

-Click on a finish to import pipe-delimited file.
+Click on a finish to import a pipe-delimited file.
 This will open a delimited file in Microsoft Excel.
 Save it as Excel to convert it to Excel format.

 opened-file-excel

 This is another method available in excel to import a delimited file.
 You can directly copy text data from the file to excel and use the Text to Column feature to convert in columns and rows format.
+You can use this method to open CSV, Tab, Space, Semicolon, Pipe, or any other custom delimiter delimited file.

 Open Blank workbook in excel.
 Highlight column A1 and past all content of the text file in that single cell.